Saxophone Tuition: everything you always wanted to know about sax but were afraid to ask.

 Interested in getting more from your saxophone?
 Reached a plateau or even an obstacle?
 Feel like you need some fresh input?
 Are you self-taught and need a bit of guidance?
 Getting into jazz improvisation but finding it difficult knowing where to start?
 Taking the instrument up again after a lengthy break?

-I now offer saxophone tuition (alto, tenor and soprano saxes) covering technique, improvisation and harmony as well as group performance (classes for jazz ensembles of all sizes), jazz listening/history and developing repertoire.
+I offer saxophone tuition (alto, tenor and soprano saxes) covering technique, improvisation and harmony as well as group performance (classes for jazz ensembles of all sizes), jazz listening/history and developing repertoire.

-I am prepared to travel to teach either individual students or groups, drawing on over twenty years experience as a professional musician.
-Teaching sessions are tailored to what you the student wish to cover, whether that be polishing up existing techniques, dealing with a specific gear-related issue (horns, mouthpieces, reeds etc.) or simply getting to grips with improvisation - this is not a regimented "through the grades" system!
-(Please note: I do not teach total beginners).
-It could range from finally getting down to those scales to just blowing through some tunes together.
+I teach either individual students or groups - from beginners to advanced - drawing on over twenty years experience as a professional musician.
+Teaching sessions are tailored to what you the student wish to cover, whether that be polishing up existing techniques, dealing with a specific gear-related issue (horns, mouthpieces, reeds etc.) or simply getting to grips with improvisation - mine is not a regimented "grades only" approach.

 Sessions can be booked on a one-off basis (or, if you've had a lesson before, as a "top up") or as part of a series designed to help the student progress in structured stages.

 The only essential requirement is that you are prepared to work hard at what we cover!